sunmengyue/remote-jobs/README.md

 As a user, you can:

 - browse thousands of remote jobs on multiple pages fluently
-- search remote jobs by company name, description, title, benefits, and category
+- search remote jobs by category and keywords
 - read, apply, save, and manage your job of interest
-- log in your account with google

 ### Built With